bertdk/my-chat-api/README.md

 ### Ack

-- Allows the receiver of the event to process and acknowledge the event
+Allows the receiver of the event to process and acknowledge the event

+- Client (emit) -> server (receives) --acknowledgment--> client
+- Serve (emit) -> client (receives) --acknowledgment--> server

+#### Implement

+- Event emitter
+  - Last argument = function: will run when event is acknowledged (number of parameters depends on what receiver sends back arguments)
+- Receiver (listener)
+  - New parameter on callback function
+  - Call that parameter in the function
+  - Can send as many parameters back as you want

+#### Use case

+- Validation
+- Enable/disable buttons until ack